donkirkby/donimoes/docs/new_rules.md

 pawn on top of each corner space.

 ### Moves
-There are two possible moves for each turn: a domino move or a pawn move.
+Each turn, you can make a domino move or a pawn move.

 #### Domino Moves
 The house is so spooky, the rooms can move.
 If a domino has one or two pawns on it, you can slide the domino one space along its long axis.
-The dominoes go along for the ride.
+The pawns go along for the ride.
 You can only move one domino at a time, and all the dominoes must stay connected in one group before and after the move.
 Diagonal connections don't count.